Best Underwater Cameras Reviews & Ratings

 6. AKASO EK7000

-Not only is the wireless wrist remote control useful, it is consistent.
+Not only is the wireless wrist remote useful, but it is also consistent.
 Attaching it makes taking pictures and videos much easier when you’re away from the camera.
+This camera also features 4k Ultra HD/12MP and 2 rechargeable 1050mAh batteries.

 As far as price goes, it is low no matter which color you choose.
 Even with the tablet/phone app being annoying, the EK7000 is a beastly value.